LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
+0.4.0: New functionalities: map nearest records by archive type, plot ensemble time series, age modelling through Bchron
 0.3.1: New functionalities: segment a timeseries using a gap detection criteria, update to summary plot to perform spectral analysis
-0.3.0: Compatibility with LiPD 1.3 and Spectral module added 0.2.5: Fix error on loading (Looking for Spectral Module) 0.2.4: Fix load error from init
+0.3.0: Compatibility with LiPD 1.3 and Spectral module added
+0.2.5: Fix error on loading (Looking for Spectral Module)
+0.2.4: Fix load error from init
-0.2.3: Freeze LiPD version to 1.2 to avoid conflicts with 1.3 0.2.2: Change progressbar to tqdm and add standardization function 0.2.1: Update package requirements
+0.2.3: Freeze LiPD version to 1.2 to avoid conflicts with 1.3
+0.2.2: Change progressbar to tqdm and add standardization function
+0.2.1: Update package requirements
 0.2.0: Restructure the package so that the main functions can be called without the use of a LiPD files and associated timeseries objects.
-0.1.4: Rename function using camel case and consistency with LiPD utilities version 0.1.8.5 0.1.3: Compatible with LiPD utilities version 0.1.8.5.
+0.1.4: Rename function using camel case and consistency with LiPD utilities version 0.1.8.5
+0.1.3: Compatible with LiPD utilities version 0.1.8.5.
 Function openLiPD() renamed openLiPDs()
 0.1.2: Compatible with LiPD utilities version 0.1.8.3.
-Uses basemap instead of cartopy 0.1.1: Freezes the package prior to version 0.1.8.2 of LiPD utilities 0.1.0: First release
+Uses basemap instead of cartopy
+0.1.1: Freezes the package prior to version 0.1.8.2 of LiPD utilities
+0.1.0: First release

 ### <a name = "install"> Installation </a>

 Python v3.4+ is required.
 Tested with Python v3.5

+Will not run on a Windows system

 Pyleoclim is published through PyPi and easily installed via `pip`
 ```
 pip install pyleoclim
 ```

-**Warning**: Some dependencies require an installation through Conda

 ### <a name ="quickstart"> Quickstart guide </a>

 1. Open your command line application (Terminal or Command Prompt).

-2. Install denpendencies that `pip` cannot handle

-    2a.
-Install `basemap` through Conda: `conda install -c conda-forge basemap`

-    2b.
-Download and install `R` through [CRAN](https://cran.rstudio.com/) and then `pip install rpy2` to enable the usage of the Bchron module.
-Note that `conda install rpy2` or `conda install r-essentials` will not work properly.

-3. Install the pyleoclim package with command: `pip install pyleoclim`
+2. Install with command: `pip install pyleoclim`

-4. Wait for installation to complete, then:
+3. Wait for installation to complete, then:

-    4a.
+    3a.
 Import the package into your favorite Python environment (we recommend the use of Spyder, which comes standard with the Anaconda package)

-    4b.
+    3b.
 Use Jupyter Notebook to go through the tutorial contained in the `PyleoclimQuickstart.ipynb` Notebook, which can be downloaded [here](https://github.com/LinkedEarth/Pyleoclim_util/tree/master/Example).

-5. Help with functionalities can be found in the Documentation folder on [here](http://linkedearth.github.io/Pyleoclim_util/).
+4. Help with functionalities can be found in the Documentation folder on [here](http://linkedearth.github.io/Pyleoclim_util/).

 ### <a name="req">Requirements</a>

-- LiPD 0.2.2+
+- LiPD 0.2.5+
-- pandas v0.19+
+- pandas v0.22+
-- numpy v1.12+
+- numpy v1.14+
 - matplotlib v2.0+
 - Basemap v1.0.7+
 - scipy v0.19.0+